The Kingdom of Istyald Accessibility Report

 If you want to play The Kingdom of Istyald, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-The Kingdom of Istyald has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in The Kingdom of Istyald which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.